silaspe/maths/docs/group_theory.md

 Also, within the dihedral group, the reflections are cosets.
 The reason why is because if you do a reflection then a rotation, then it just rotates the reflection line.

-You can do the same thing the other way around with the identity and a flip with the shift being a rotation, and you get another case of perfect symmetry of a subgroup and it's corresponding cosets perfectly filling op the group.
+You can do the same thing the other way around with the identity and a flip with the shift being a rotation, and you get another case of perfect symmetry of a subgroup and its corresponding cosets perfectly filling up the group.
 I feel like this is building up to something big!

 #### Lagrange's theorem

-Lagrange's therom (or at least something equivalent to it) states that if you pick a subgroup, then every element of the group will be covered once and only once by that subgroup and it's cosets.
+Lagrange's theorem (or at least something equivalent to it) states that if you pick a subgroup, then every element of the group will be covered once and only once by that subgroup and its cosets.

 Let's say that the group has $16$ elements and that the elements of the subgroup are $e$, $a$, $b$, and $c$.